azoth-lang/azoth.language.reference/old/ideas-considering.md

 ## Use `|` as Remainder Operator

 Now that it isn't taken up by "or", the pipe could be used as the remainder operator, fitting the mathematical usage.
 However, that still seems a pretty rare operator.
-Perhaps it should be used for something else more common
+Perhaps it should be used for something else more common.

 ## Use `_` or `*` for Wild Card Types